 Short, after-breakfast transfer back to Moussac.You continue your journey along the multi-faceted Gardonennque to Dions, with its fascinating geological chasm.
 Then it’s through vine country to La Calmette with its historic centre or ‘Circulade’.

 Bois des Espesses

-Wend your way along a fine bucolic Garrigues trail to the Bois des Espesses en route to the Roman Tour Magna, the splendours of Les Jardins de la Fontaines and the fine historic centre of Nemausus.
+Wend your way along a fine bucolic Garrigues trail to the Nimes hinterland and the Bois des Espesses.
+The Roman Tour Magna awaits, the splendours of Les Jardins de la Fontaines and the fine historic centre of Nimes (Nemausus).